Jay Kantola

 Jay Kantola was an American naval architect who is most known for his work designing multihull sailboats.
-He began designing multihulls in the 1960's.
+He began designing multihulls in the 1960s.
 Kantola was an early proponent of a vessel construction technique called cold molding and cored construction.
 Cold molding involves bending strips of wood at room temperature to form a desired shape.
 The shape is then retained by gluing the wood together using epoxy.
 When the shaped construction is coated with layers of fiberglass saturated with epoxy, the final construct is termed a cored or composite construction.
 Kantola was one of several designers that worked closely with Meade Gougeon, Joel Gougeon, and Jan Gougeon.
 These brothers are collectively known as the Gougeon brothers.
 They also designed vessels and founded a line of epoxy products called West System.